DedekindsArmy/DedekindsArmy.github.io/_posts/2016-08-4-new-course-new-web.markdown

 <span class="capsule">**Problem.**</span> Compute the sum
 \\[\sum_{n=0}^\infty\frac{\cos(n)}{2^n}\\]

-However, do not expect the problems to be so easy!
+However, do not expect the problems in the contest to be so easy!

 From now on, we will publish the lecture notes, problems, solutions, etc. in this blog.
-If you are a lecture, and want to make some lecture notes, we encourage you to use our **[template](https://drive.google.com/file/d/0ByOY0ltwG6s-WUZlZXQ2MTdrZ0U/view?usp=sharing)**.
+If you are a lecturer, and want to make some lecture notes, we encourage you to use our **[template](https://drive.google.com/file/d/0ByOY0ltwG6s-WUZlZXQ2MTdrZ0U/view?usp=sharing)**.